 Can Indoor Plants Really Purify the Air?

-When we think about air pollution, we usually picture smoke and fumes from vehicles and industry, rather than the air inside.
+When we think about air pollution these days in Sydney, we usually picture smoke and fumes from bush fires, vehicles and industry, rather than the air inside.
 However, depending on where you live and work, the air you breathe in your home or office could be dirtier than the air outside and putting you at risk of a number of health problems.

 Indoor air pollution is a growing concern in Australian homes and workplaces.
 Studies have shown that levels of toxins including carbon dioxide, carbon monoxide, formaldehyde, benzene and other VOCs are higher indoors than outdoors.

-This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, mould, dust, and other contaminants.
+This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, mould, dust, and other contaminants like bush fire smoke.

 Have you ever got a headache from paint fumes or someone wearing overpowering perfume?
 These are obvious signs that indoor air pollution is affecting your health, albeit temporarily.